-CIFAR’s affiliates have realized it is a unique organization that yields high value returns on their membership investment.
-By understanding the needs of both the business community and researchers, CIFAR offers specialized connectivity of their particular interests with a network of relevant individuals and programs.
-CIFAR includes 35 member affiliates, 13 technology advisors, 25 faculty and 8 student interns.
+Affiliates have realized that CIFAR is a unique organization that yields high value returns on membership investment.
+By understanding the needs of both the business community and researchers, CIFAR offers specialized connectivity of its members' specific interests through a network of relevant individuals and programs.

 Sharon Shoemaker, PhD, joined UC Davis in 1991 as founder and director of the California Institute of Food and Agricultural Research (CIFAR), where she brings together a wide variety of organizations and individuals, forming collaborations and project teams to conduct applied research, and organize conferences to disseminate state-of-the-art knowledge in emerging technology areas.

 Since founding CIFAR, she has initiated a number of new activities at UC Davis through guidance of an executive committee and advisory affiliates board.
 A sampling includes: